olivecc/miscellaneous/arduino_project/README.md

 # Arduino-Controlled 3D Game

-A coursework project implemented as part of the COMP101P course on *Principles of Programming in C*, consisting of a simple game controlled by an Arduino microcontroller.
+A coursework project implemented as part of the UCL COMP101P course on *Principles of Programming in C*, consisting of a simple game controlled by an Arduino microcontroller.
 The original documentation is provided below (note that the 'arduino-serial'